 When Thomas Clayton called 911 to report finding his wife, Kelley Clayton, dead, nobody knew that he was responsible for it.
 But as the authorities began to dig deeper, everything pointed to a cold-blooded murder-for-hire plot.
-NBC News’ ‘Dateline: The House in the Woods’ chronicles the authorities’ efforts to tie Thomas to his wife’s murder and how they succeeded in making that happen.
-So, if you’re wondering what happened to Thomas in the aftermath, here’s what we know!
+NBC’s ‘Dateline: The House in the Woods’ and ABC’s ’20/20: What The Little Girl Saw,’ chronicles the authorities’ efforts to tie Thomas to his wife’s murder and how they succeeded in making that happen.
+So, if you’re wondering what happened to him in the aftermath, here’s what we know!

 Who is Thomas Clayton?

 Thomas Clayton is a Binghamton, New York, native who went to Niagara University in New York.
-There, he played ice hockey and eventually joined Elmira Jackals, a minor league hockey team.
+There, he played ice hockey and eventually joined Elmira Jackals, a minor-league hockey team.
 Thomas played for them between 1998 and 2002, during which time he met and married Kelley Stage.
-The couple settled in Caton, New York, and were leading a happy life with their daughter and son.
-Thomas set up a franchise for Paul Davis Emergency Services.
-Later, he also worked as a project manager for ServPro, his friend’s company.
+The couple eventually settled in New York and were leading a happy life alongside their daughter and son.
+Thomas even set up a franchise for Paul Davis Emergency Services before also working as a project manager for ServPro, his friend’s company.

 Cellphone records also showed that just days before the murder, Thomas was simultaneously texting Kelley and another woman, with the latter receiving some sexual messages.
-The prosecution believed Thomas wanted to get out of the marriage, so he devised the murder-for-hire plan.
-The authorities felt that the murder was initially supposed to happen around September 21, 2015, when Thomas was in Ohio, giving him an alibi.
-At the time, he even left his car near Michael’s house, driving a company car to his destination.
+The authorities believed he wanted to get out of the marriage, so he devised the murder-for-hire plan.
+They even felt that it was initially supposed to be carried out around September 21, 2015, when Thomas was in Ohio, giving him an alibi.
+At the time, he’d left his car near Michael’s house and instead driven a company car to his destination.